Is the Birth Control Implant the Right Option for Me in 2023?

 - Progestin stops the egg from leaving your ovaries, which is also known as ovulation.
 If there’s no egg, there’s no pregnancy.

+The birth control implant is approved for up to three years.
 You and your health care provider can determine if this is the right choice for you.
 By numbing a small area on your inner upper arm, the implant will be inserted just beneath the surface with a special needle.

 - At 99.95%, it’s the most effective contraceptive method available.
 It’s even more effective than a tubal ligation!